1932 United States Senate election in Ohio

 The 1932 United States Senate election in Ohio took place on November 8, 1932.
-Incumbent Senator Robert J. Bulkley, who was elected to complete the unexpired term of Theodore Burton, was elected to a full term in office.
+Incumbent Senator Robert J. Bulkley, who was elected to complete the unexpired term of Frank Willis, was elected to a full term in office.
 This would be the last time that Democrats would win Ohio Class 3 Senate seat until Frank Lausche did so in 1956.